 It’s because of all these reasons and more, our Productivity Apps really can change the game.

 With the simple click of a button, our Apps have the ability to alleviate several daunting steps.

-Over the years, our organization has worked with hundreds of Windchill users’, allowing us to continually expand our app framework and functionality based off what our customers have told us.
+Over the years, our organization has worked with hundreds of Windchill users’, allowing us to continually expand our app framework and functionality based on what our customers have told us.

 After all, the technology you purchase should be working for you, not the other way around.

-Overtime, what we found our customers were looking for was really any relevant data that that was associated together.
+Over time, what we found our customers were looking for was really any relevant data that was associated together.
 They wanted their data to be completely available and, in some cases, even to download.